 HDE 140 Assertiveness Training /2 cr. hrs./2 periods (2 lec.)
-Prerequisite(s): None.

 Development and strengthening of assertive skills, including improving self confidence and ability to relate to others.
 Emphasis on the integration of these skills into daily life.
 Separate sections may be taught for special groups.